junglok/tem-docs/docs/apps/relion.md

 ## Relion job templates (Standard submission scripts)

-All the relion job templates (also known as standard submission scripts) for PBSPro is located at the following directory :
+All Relion job templates (also known as standard submission scripts) for PBSPro are located in the following directory:

 **/tem/al9/templates/relion**